 Want more product information?

-Virbac products are available only from licensed veterinary clinics.
+Virbac Canada's products are available from veterinary clinics.
 To find out what your pet needs, ask your veterinarian.
-Detailed technical information for veterinarians is available from your Virbac Territory Sales Manager.
+Detailed technical information for veterinarians is available from a Virbac Territory Sales Manager.

 Frequently Asked Questions